ghost-aHVudGVy/Help-Desk-Labs/04_Ticketing-and-Documentation/01_Ticketing-System-Simulation-Lab/README.md

 9. Network drive mapping failure due to permissions
 10. File access privilege change request

 For each case, I reproduced the issue, applied relevant troubleshooting steps, and confirmed the fix with follow-up testing.
 The resolutions ranged from account and permission changes to network diagnostics, service troubleshooting, log analysis, and user communication.
+I have documented the whole process from start to finish for each of these tickets.

 ---